Fire Drill Procedures In Universities

 Steps In Conducting A Fire Drill

 During a fire drill, different situations may arise.
 You might have to evacuate immediately or wait for instructions if the fire is controllable.
 While it depends on the circumstances, these basic practices are your fundamental guidelines in dealing with any situation involving fire.
-For more information about fire drill please click this link.

 1.)
 Identify Possible Threat And Assess The Emergency Situation